secretstartups/handbook/content/job-families/sales/partner-program-manager.md

 title: "Partner Programs"
 ---

-The Partner Program Manager will be responsible for the design, management & execution of GitLab’s Channels & Alliances Partner Programs.
+The Partner Program Manager will be responsible for the design, management & execution of GitLab's Channels & Alliances Partner Programs.
 In addition to the partner programs, the Partner Program Managers will manage deal registration, sales and services engagement and partner success programs.

 ## Levels